Building Foundations for Natural Language Processing of Historical Turkish: Resources and Models: Experimentation

 To configure STEPS for dependency parsing, we adopted the following settings to optimize its performance: the arc scorer was assigned a hidden size of 768 with a dropout rate of 0.33, while the label scorer used a hidden size of 256 with the same dropout rate.
 The embeddings processor was configured with hidden, attention, and output dropout rates set to 0.2, 0.2, and 0.5, respectively, complemented by a token mask probability of 0.15.
 For POS tagging, we employed a sequence tagger featuring an input dropout rate of 0.2, while retaining the same embedding processor configuration as used for dependency parsing.
 Both tasks leveraged the Adam optimizer with a learning rate of 4e-5, combined with a square root learning rate schedule spanning 400 steps.

-Experiments of both tasks were conducted on the Google Cloud platform using Colab, with 12.7 GB of RAM and a Tesla T4 GPU.
+Experiments of both tasks were conducted on the Google Cloud platform using Colab, with 16 GB of RAM and a Tesla T4 GPU.
 For both tasks, we used a batch size of 32 and implemented early stopping with a patience of 15 epochs, allowing a maximum of 300 epochs.

-\paragraph{Results}
+\subsubsection{Results}

 Table \ref{results-all-depparse} presents the results of the experiments conducted using STEPS parser with BERTurk and mBERT models.
 A description of the model names is provided in the upper part of the table for clarification.
-We perform three runs for each model and report the average scores.
+We perform three runs for each model and report the average scores with corresponding standard deviations.

 When we look at the dependency parsing results, our first observation is BERTurk's superior performance over mBERT's.
 The best-performing model utilizing BERTurk outperforms the best mBERT-based model by almost 6\% in both UAS and LAS on historical Turkish ({\it the OTA-BOUN test set}).
 The gap is smaller (around 4\%) in the dependency parsing of modern Turkish sentences ({\it the TR-BOUN test set}).
 These results suggest that a language-specific PLM is a better option for dependency parsing of historical Turkish, even though it was pre-trained only on the modern counterpart of the language.